Wolfpack Reserve

 **Financial Obligations**: 420$ a month (The Membership cost will never increase or decrease)

 This will be a total accumulation through subscriptions.
-Members pay a membership fee to contribute to a collective fund for operating expenses
+Members pay a membership fee to contribute to a collective fund for operating expenses.
+Below are examples of membership perks:

 25x40 ft area (1000sqft) of personal property for: tiny house, storage, personal green house, outdoor privacy, ect.